Sorted header abstract pattern

 More Sorted Info

-KiwiSaver
+KiwiSaver & retirement

-21 September 2018
+First published 21 September 2018

-Reading time: 4 minutes
+Reading time: 5 minutes

 It must be the most excruciating 15 minutes ever.
-To a child, participating in what’s popularly known as the “marshmallow test” (it was also originally done with Oreos) must be like blowing against the wind – trying to take on human nature.
+To a child, participating in whats popularly known as the marshmallow test (it was also originally done with Oreos) must be like blowing against the wind – trying to take on human nature.

 The Kiwi version of this test (with a nod to its originator Walter Mischel) would be to sit a child down and put a chocolate fish on a table in front of them.
-They’re allowed to have that one straight away, but if they can wait for 15 minutes, they can have three of them instead.
+They’re allowed to have it straight away, but if they can wait for 15 minutes, they can have three of them instead.

 You’d think it wouldn’t be that hard to score the three, and that most would choose to wait.

-Delaying is tremendously difficult
+Delaying is tremendously difficult, so KiwiSaver helps

 Getting kids into KiwiSaver is much like that – it can be about making good choices far into their future.
 If you wait and leave the decision to opt in or out until the moment they start earning, they might opt out and find lots of other short-term reasons to use that contribution money.